koohyar/uptime/posts/names-and-lines.md

 of course, the result of many years of practice, exactly in the matter of the book of references.
 If you keep your scopes simple, you might not need the continuity anyway.
-Context will essentially simplify to the enumeration of your book, which when used with simple rules, fits in a pocket.
+Context will essentially simplify to the enumeration of your book; once used with simple rules, it fits on a page.
 You do not worry about its geometry, and it does not need to cache what to modify as a set of bound variables.